 Relentless in the mission to end childhood obesity for future generations — PGS donates a portion of profits to their 501(c)3 nonprofit SWEAT MAKES CENTS.

 SWEAT MAKES CENTS trains young health leaders and wellness journalists at 30 college campuses nationwide and awards scholarships.

-Over 5,000 girls have completed the 9-month SWEAT MAKES CENTS internship and training — and are on track building healthy families and fulfilling the SWEAT MAKES CENTS vision they started in college.
+Over 5,000 girls have completed the 9-month SWEAT MAKES CENTS programs, impacted 20,000+ peers — and are on track to building healthy families and fulfilling the SMC vision they started in college.